terrayuku/fundafrika/README.md

 ## Development

-clone the project using `git clone https://github.com/terrayuku/fundafrika.git` get into the project using `cd FundAfrikaApp` install all dependencies `npm install`
+clone the project using `git clone https://github.com/terrayuku/fundafrika.git`

+Get into the project using `cd FundAfrikaApp`

+install all dependencies `npm install`

 Login to firebase so that you can test `firebase login`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.